-

 INTRODUCTION

-The Saskatchewan College of Midwives (SCM) defines an out of hospital (OOH) birth as a birth conducted by a midwife, and occurring in a location where other specialized medical care (obstetrical, paediatric, surgical and/or anaesthetic skills) is not provided on site.
-Such sites may include homes, birth centres, nursing stations and some hospitals.
-(1)
+The Saskatchewan College of Midwives (SCM) defines an out of hospital (OOH) birth as a labour and birth attended by registered midwives and occurring in a location where other specialized medical care (obstetrical, paediatric, surgical and anaesthetic care) is not provided on site.
+Such sites may include homes, birth centres, community health centres and some hospitals.

 Client evaluation for the appropriateness of OOH birth is a complex process involving: